DiamondLightSource/txrm2tiff/README.md

 **txrm2tiff inspect -h** or **txrm2tiff inspect --help** will give more info.

-\*xrm and txrm files are '[OLE](https://en.wikipedia.org/wiki/Object_Linking_and_Embedding)' type files.
+\*XRM and TXRM files are '[OLE](https://en.wikipedia.org/wiki/Object_Linking_and_Embedding)' type files.
 These files to separate and store information in streams.

 \*\* with the exception of images, which do get the image data type saved separately.